Tizcommand/OpenGL-Realtime-RT/README.md

 </p>

 Running the program requires a OpenGL 4.3 compatible GPU.
-If you want to try the program out without downloading the repository and compiling the program, you can download [this zip archive](https://1drv.ms/u/c/a225810b411f051b/EaiviYQSUQpLkFYNQyHDpO4BTcS41JS3FmwQuADKWUgudw?e=4lzzD3) and run the executable contained in the extracted folder.
+If you want to try the program out without downloading the repository and compiling the program, you can download [this zip archive](https://1drv.ms/u/c/a225810b411f051b/EaiviYQSUQpLkFYNQyHDpO4BTcS41JS3FmwQuADKWUgudw?e=4lzzD3) and run the executable contained by the extracted folder.
-If you want to compile the program yourself, you will need a Java 17 JDK, like the one contained in the zip archive.
+If you want to compile the program yourself, you will need a Java 17 JDK, like the one contained by the zip archive.

 Thanks go to my computer graphics teacher [Prof. Dr. Tobias Lenz](https://www.htw-berlin.de/hochschule/personen/person/?eid=9042) from the HTW, for getting me into computer graphics and helping me to realize the project.
-Thanks as well to my friend [Bernd Reusch](https://www.linkedin.com/in/bernd-reusch/) for helping to implement the [WavefrontObjectReader class](https://github.com/Tizcommand/OpenGL-Realtime-RT/blob/main/src/io/WavefrontObjectReader.java).
+Thanks as well to my friend [Bernd Reusch](https://www.linkedin.com/in/bernd-reusch/) for helping me to implement the [WavefrontObjectReader class](https://github.com/Tizcommand/OpenGL-Realtime-RT/blob/main/src/io/WavefrontObjectReader.java).

 # Controls

 ## Window

-Press the left mouse button while hovering over the window content with the mouse cursor, to lock the mouse cursor into the window.
+Press the left mouse button, while hovering over the window content with the mouse cursor, to lock the mouse cursor into the window.

-Press the left mouse button while the mouse is locked inside the window to unlock mouse cursor again.
+Press the left mouse button, while the mouse is locked inside the window, to unlock the mouse cursor again.

 Press Alt+Enter or F11 to toogle fullscreen mode.

 ## Camera

-Move the mouse while the mouse cursor is locked inside the window to look around.
+Move the mouse, while the mouse cursor is locked inside the window, to look around.

 Hold W to move forward.